Employment Contract Negotiation Attorneys

 There are basic compensation issues to consider, like whether or not you are hourly, salaried, full-time, part-time, contracted, etc. Beyond this, you should consider what your new position will involve.

 Will you be driving or traveling for work frequently?
 Will you be incurring personal costs for work supplies?
 Will you be operating from a home office?
 These kinds of things may involve added costs that are not reflected in your regular wages.
 We can help you negotiate maximum compensation that meets all your needs so that your income truly goes into your pocket.

 Your Rights When Your Business Relationship Is Terminated

 Many businesses employ people “at-will” meaning either party can terminate the employment at any time.
 Still, there are often expectations about how that relationship ends.
 People typically give two weeks-notice, but your employment contract may be defined differently.

 Ask yourself how much freedom you need or want from your business relationship.
 Job security is good, but maybe you will end up losing out on other professional opportunities because of your current employment contract.
 Furthermore, you need to know what you would be entitled to if your employer decides to terminate your relationship.
 Will you have a solid severance package to fall back on?
 Will you have continued medical benefits that you and your family will need as you look for work elsewhere?

 Powerful Negotiation Strategies That Will Serve Your Interests

-Remember that many human resources professionals are there to help you once you are an employee, but they view employees as clients.
-Ultimately, they serve the business's interests — so you need to protect yours to the same degree.
+Remember that human resources professionals are there to serve the business’s interests — so you need to protect your interest to the same degree.
 Our team of lawyers can make sure you consider these important factors, and we can assertively pursue the most favorable contract for you.

 Contact our office in Detroit to arrange a consultation and work with a premier Michigan employment and labor law firm.
 We are here to help.
 Call 313-566-4787 or 800-221-6021, or send us an email today.